On the cross-validation bias due to unsupervised pre-processing: Additional examples

 In this section, we analyze this type of grouping prior to a simple regression problem of estimating a response given only the category of the observation.
 We show that if the grouping of rare categories is done on the entire data set before the train-validation split then the validation error is biased with respect to the generalization error.

 \paragraph{Sampling distribution:} We draw mean category responses $\mu_1, \ldots, \mu_C$ independently from $\mathcal{N}(0,1)$.
-To generate a sample point $(x,y)$ we draw $x$ uniformly from $\{1, \ldots, C\}$ and then set $y$ to be a noisy measurement of that category's mean response.
+To generate an observation $(x,y)$ we draw $x$ uniformly from $\{1, \ldots, C\}$ and then set $y$ to be a noisy measurement of that category's mean response.

 \paragraph{Preprocessing:} We group all categories that appear less than $M$ times in the union of the training and validation sets into a \textit{rare} category.

 \paragraph{Predictor:} Let $Y(k) := \left\{ y_i : x_i = k \text{ for } i=1,\ldots,n \right\}$ be the set of sampled responses for category $k$ in the training set.
 The predicted response is